Beyond Grading Accuracy: Exploring Alignment of TAs and LLMs: Conclusion

 \section{Conclusion}

-This study demonstrates that open-source LLMs are capable of accurate and scalable assessment of UML class diagrams.
+This study demonstrates that open-source LLMs can accurately and scalably assess UML class diagrams.
 Overall accuracies ranged from 85\% to 89\%, with GLM 4.7 achieving the highest correlation with TA grading.
 LLMs perform reliably on structurally straightforward criteria, such as class identification, but show reduced performance on multiplicity constraints and complex relationship chains.
 We further identify systematic patterns in model performance, including positional biases, relationship-tracing difficulties, and under-grading tendencies.

 These findings suggest the need for a \textit{human-in-the-loop}, and specifically a \textit{mixed-initiative} approach.
-In a \textit{mixed-initiative} workflow, LLMs can handle high-agreement, low-ambiguity criteria, reducing grading effort, while TAs focus on complex or ambiguous elements requiring logical reasoning and domain knowledge.
+In a \textit{mixed-initiative} workflow, LLMs can handle high-agreement, low-ambiguity criteria, thereby reducing grading effort, while TAs focus on complex or ambiguous elements that require logical reasoning and domain knowledge.
 Iterative collaboration between LLM and TA ensures efficiency, fairness, and mitigation of model biases.
-Furthermore, we consider a practical approach as open-source models can be feasibly hosted by universities given constraints regarding cost and data privacy.
+Furthermore, we consider a practical approach as open-source models can be feasibly hosted by universities, given constraints regarding cost and data privacy.

-Overall, this work provides an improved pipeline for automated grading of UML class diagrams and establishes a roadmap for a future \textit{mixed-initiative} system can deliver scalable, consistent, and interpretable assessment.
+Overall, this work provides an improved pipeline for automated grading of UML class diagrams and establishes a roadmap for a future \textit{mixed-initiative} system that can deliver scalable, consistent, and interpretable assessment.
 Two main iterative use cases would be supported: (1) LLMs provide feedback to TAs, or (2) TAs adopt grades generated by LLMs.
-Future work should explore iterative grading in a mixed-initiative system, application to other modeling tasks, and further improvements in response quality from LLMs.
-Which will prove to be a large step in tackling ever increasing student numbers.
+Future work should explore iterative grading in a mixed-initiative system, its application to other modeling tasks, and further improvements in LLM response quality.
+This will prove to be a large step in tackling ever-increasing student numbers.